Lunetikk/spotify-livetracker-with-database/README.md

 TMPFILE=/tmp/spotifyaudio.json => path of the tempfile
-WEBFILE=/var/www/mysite/spotifyaudio.php => path of the webfile which should be inside your webfolder WEBFILE2=/var/www/mysite/spotifyaudio2.php => path to a second webfile which is used to compare both webfiles ACCESSTOKENFILE="/spotify/token.json" => path to your accesstoken file which will be renewed if your token expired BASICAUTH="yourAUTHkey" => your basic auth key REFRESH_TOKEN="yourREFRESHtoken" => your refresh token
+WEBFILE=/var/www/mysite/spotifyaudio.php => path of the webfile which should be inside your webfolder WEBFILE2=/var/www/mysite/spotifyaudio2.php => path to a second webfile which is used to compare both webfiles ALBUMIMGLOCALPATH=/var/www/mysite/albumcovers => fullpath to your albumcovers, used to save the images ALBUMIMGLOCALPATHWEB=albumcovers => shortpath to your albumcovers, used by HTML/ PHP to display the image ACCESSTOKENFILE="/spotify/token.json" => path to your accesstoken file which will be renewed if your token expired BASICAUTH="yourAUTHkey" => your basic auth key REFRESH_TOKEN="yourREFRESHtoken" => your refresh token